PeakockCode/top_youtubers_czechia_2024/README.md

     Clean up the DataFrame by removing unnecessary columns and save the final data to a new CSV file (updated_czech_rep_youtube.csv).

 4. SQL Data Cleaning:
-  Import the merged data into Microsoft SQL Server for further cleaning and standardization, creating a view for easier access to necessary columns.
+  Import the merged data into Microsoft SQL Server for further cleaning and standardization.
+Create a view for easier access to the necessary columns.
+Export the final file as 'final_czech_rep_youtube.csv'."

 5. Create Power BI dashboard:
   Use the cleaned data to create visualizations and dashboards in Power BI for further analysis.